vinusorout/js/README.md

 ## JAVASCRIPT IMP QUESTIONS

-JavaScript is a dynamically typed language.
+### JavaScript is a dynamically typed language.
 In a dynamically typed language, the type of a variable is checked during run-time

+### Implicit Type Coercion
 ```js
 // Implicit Type Coercion in javascript
 var x = 3;